vuejs/docs/src/guide/installation.md

 ## CLI

-Vue provides an [official CLI](https://github.com/vuejs/vue-cli) for quickly scaffolding ambitious Single Page Applications.
+Vue provides an [official CLI](https://cli.vuejs.org/) for quickly scaffolding ambitious Single Page Applications.
 It provides batteries-included build setups for a modern frontend workflow.
 It takes only a few minutes to get up and running with hot-reload, lint-on-save, and production-ready builds.
-See [the Vue CLI docs](https://cli.vuejs.org) for more details.

 ::: tip
 The CLI assumes prior knowledge of Node.js and the associated build tools.
 If you are new to Vue or front-end build tools, we strongly suggest going through [the guide](./introduction.html) without any build tools before using the CLI.